 Vitamin C is not only great in our diet, but also in our skincare.
 The powerful antioxidant does a lot: helps calm inflammation, reduces pigmentation and wrinkles, promotes collagen production and gives your skin a huge boost and refresh!
 Take that, winter skin!

-TIP 5: Use sun protection every day
+TIP 5: use sun protection every day

 I can't stress it enough, but sun protection is so so so important.
-Think of skin aging, pigmentation spots and skin cancer - lubrication and we are protected against this.
-During the autumn and winter months we do this too little, even then the harmful UV radiation is present.
+Think of skin aging, pigmentation spots and skin cancer - lubrication and we are protected from this.
+During the autumn and winter months we still do this too little, even then the harmful UV radiation is present.
 By the way, did you know that sun protection wears off after about 2 hours.
 Then it is important to update your SPF.
 The search for a good sun cream is not always easy, many sun creams are very sticky, leave a white shine and do not feel pleasant.
 Soleil Toujours sunscreen does not do this.
 If you also wear make-up like me, then it is annoying to apply sun cream - I have the solution for this!
 The SPF spray from Soleil Toujours is a transparent setting mist.
 Just spray and voila, you're protected!